MEGH2008/Project-Aura-detecting-by-AI/README.md

 ## 6.2 Strategy

-- **Prioritize critical physics goals** first (Tasks 1 and 4: composition classification and halo pattern recognition).
+- **Prioritise critical physics goals** first (Tasks 1 and 4: composition classification and halo pattern recognition).
 - **Remain flexible**: focus dynamically on the most robust detectors available at any time.
-- **Minimize dependence** on heavily correlated multi-detector events if failures occur.
+- **Minimise dependence** on heavily correlated multi-detector events if failures occur.

 ---